tapyu/to-rm-courses/numerical-methods/README.md

 - First, for **known** target functions [approximation theory][40] is the branch of numerical analysis that investigates how certain known functions (for example, special functions) can be approximated by a specific class of functions (for example, polynomials or rational functions) that often have desirable properties (inexpensive computation, continuity, integral and limit values, etc.).
 - Second, the target function, call it g, may be **unknown**; instead of an explicit formula, only a set of points of the form $(x, g(x))$ is provided.
 Depending on the structure of the domain and codomain of $g$, several techniques for approximating $g$ may be applicable.

-Approximation functions are not exposed here.
+Approximation methods are not exposed here.

 ### [Numerical integration][46] (chapter 19 and 20 on Chapra)